wordofwarning/wordofwarning.org/current/2019-springsummer/gerald/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Will Dickie" # the name of the artist or company
+artist: "Jamal Gerald" # the name of the artist or company
 show: "The Rave Space" # the name of the show
 artist_size: 1
 show_size: 2
 header_image: "header_dickie.jpg"
-season: "Will Dickie 28|2|2019"
+season: "Jamal Gerald 7|6|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values